adambiltcliffe/codex/readme.md

 Trojan Duck: attack trigger can damage building
 Trojan Duck: if kill attack target with trigger, choose new one

+Harmony: No token exists while spell is being resolved
+Harmony: Have a token after spell is done resolving
+Harmony: When token dies, it doesn't go to discard
+Harmony: If have 3 tokens when Harmony trigger resolves, no new one
+Harmony: Can activate ability and turn tokens into Angry Dancers

+Unstoppable: Can attack anything
+Unstoppable: Doesn't trigger tower detection

 # Tests to write later

 \*Unstoppable